ART IS LIFE EXHIBIT

 It was inevitable, really.
 It was inevitable because of one enduring aspect in my life… travel and being out of doors whenever possible.
 It was in the cards that I would find artistic purpose through landscape painting.
 But it’s not just a pretty picture that I’m after.
 My travels always leave me curious about all that empty space that exists out there with the sand, sage, snakes and such.
 The minute I leave the big city I find myself once again compelled to paint those great empty places which say so much to me about where I stand in the scheme of things.

+I am inspired by fashion, colors and designs all around us.
+I like to paint happy and beautiful things in a sometimes ugly world.
+I worked in the fashion business as well as the graphic art business.
+In my new “Illuminated Women” series you will see I like to detail what the women are wearing.
 All my paintings are mixed media.
-They include gold leaf of all colors, Swarovski rhinestones, lace, tool and many other interesting textures.
+They include gold leaf of all colors, Swarovski rhinestones, lace, tulle and many other interesting textures.
 All the paintings are 36″ x 48″ on 1-1/2″ thick canvas.
 All my images continue around the edge of the painting so no frame is needed.
+The paintings take on a whole new feeling in person.
 Truly can brighten up any wall.

 I’m inspired by the beauty and elegance of the human form.
 I combine it’s symmetry and composition with the wonders of nature and mood.
 To find intimate experiences within the larger world.